alf-tool/alf-core/doc/gh-pages/overview/one-proposal-three-flavors.md

 ## One proposal, three flavors

-As I explain [here](/overview/where-does-alf-come-from.html), I've started Alf because I wanted to split the effective execution of benchmarks from the summarization and displaying of their results.
-It has been written with a strong background about relational theory, so that it ends up being actually a proposal of query language plus an implementation supporting three syntactic flavors.

-### Overview

-Our query language proposal is not about the semantics of relational algebra, which is borrowed from [The Third Manifesto and TUTORIAL D](http://thethirdmanifesto.com/).
-Instead, it is about syntactic issues and a few suggestions for using relational algebra in dynamic languages like python, ruby, clojure, javascript and the like.
-We call the latter the "hosting language" below.
-Specifically, we propose
+Alf supports three syntactic flavors of relational algebra: one to use Alf in shell, two others to use it in Ruby (one with a functional style and an object-oriented one).
+This page summarizes the common parts in terms of:

 * a list of *named relational operators* together with their *signature* in terms of *operands*, *arguments* and *options*
 * a specification of the *types* of arguments and options

-Note that, this is neither purely semantic nor purely syntactic and should be seen as a definition of an abstract Domain Specific Language (DSL) [1, 2].
-Alf provides three syntactic flavors of this DSL (one for expressing queries in shell, two others for expressing queries in Ruby) and an execution engine.
+Note that, this is neither purely semantic nor purely syntactic.
+It should better be seen as a definition of an abstract Domain Specific Language (DSL) [1, 2] for which Alf provides three syntactic implementations.
 Note that,

-* as such, the query language **says nothing about how** queries are executed.
-Alf's engine is a pragmatic reference implementation that tries not to load whole relations in memory, where possible [3].
+* as such, the DSL **says nothing about how** queries are executed.
+The Alf engine is a pragmatic implementation that tries not to load whole relations in memory, where possible.
+[3]
-* the boundaries of the proposed query language are intentionally limited to avoid perturbating the hosting language with concepts that would make it impossible to implement [4].
+* the boundaries of the DSL are intentionally limited to avoid perturbating implementations with concepts that would make it impossible to implement.
+The aim here is to set a basis that could be ported without much effor to other dynamic languages such as clojure, python, javascript, and so on.
+[4]
 * in particular, it does not prescribe a predefined set of supported scalar types and operators.
-Most hosting languages support Boolean, Integer or String, etc. and provides users with ways for implementing new ones.
+Most implementation languages support Boolean, Integer or String, etc. and provides users with ways for implementing new ones.

 ### Basic types

 This section describes the basic types used in query expressions.
-The proposal **does not prescribe any dedicated syntax for literals**, that must be made clear by each DSL implementation.
+Note that it does not prescribe any dedicated syntax for literals, that are implementation specific.
 Examples below are valid literals when using the functional Ruby DSL of Alf.

 #### Name

 A name is used to denote base relations, attributes and types.
-When relevant, the context distinguish between attribute names, relation names and type names.
+When relevant, the context distinguishes between attribute names, relation names and type names.
 Examples are:

 <pre class="theory"><code class="ruby">:suppliers, :parts             # relation names
 :name, :city, :color_in_rgb    # attribute names